successaje/Homebaise/README.md

 - 🎬 **[Pitch Video](https://youtu.be/YH5-hDscbrM)** - Watch our pitch video
 - 📊 **[Presentation Slides](homebaise.pdf)** - Download Pitch deck
 - 🤖 **[Try the Bot](https://t.me/homebaise_bot)** - Invest via Telegram

 ---

+## 🤖 Telegram Bot

+Our Telegram bot makes it easy to manage your Homebaise portfolio without opening the web app:

+- **Getting started:** Tap `Start` in [@homebaise_bot](https://t.me/homebaise_bot), share your phone number, and confirm the OTP we send to link your account.
+- **Portfolio commands:** `/portfolio` shows holdings, `/balance` checks your HBAR wallet, `/browse` lists investable properties, and `/invest <property_id> <amount>` submits an investment.
+- **Help on demand:** Use `/help` anytime for a full menu of available commands.
+- **Real-time notifications:** Receive alerts for investment confirmations, yield payouts, property milestones, and new listings—respecting your in-app notification preferences.
+- **Roadmap:** WhatsApp support, natural language queries, and voice interactions are planned next.

+You can explore every bot feature with live data using the same credentials as the web platform.

+---